Kid Grid

-Kid Grid is a grid capture game which borrows heavily from the 1981 arcade video game Amidar.
-Written by Arti Haroutunian for the Atari 8-bit family, it was published by Tronix in 1982.
+Kid Grid is a grid capture video game which borrows heavily from the 1981 arcade video game Amidar.
+Written by Arti Haroutunian for Atari 8-bit computers, it was published by Tronix in 1982.
 A Commodore 64 port from the same programmer was released in 1983.
+In Kid Grid, the player moves along the horizontal and vertical lines of the playfield, turning the lines from dotted gray to solid blue.
+If all the lines around a square are completed, it is filled-in.
+Deadly creatures chase the player.

 Gameplay

 The objective is to color all of the lines on the grid by moving over them, capturing the 35 squares.
 Four pursuers kill the player on contact: Moose, Squashface, Muggy, and Thuggy.
 They are visually unique, but have the same behavior.
 Question marks randomly appear in some squares which give bonus points when captured.
 Pressing the joystick button briefly stuns the enemies so they don't move and can be passed through by the player (analogous to "jumps" in Amidar).
 A fixed number of stuns are available.

 There are five selectable difficulty levels, and the game can be played with 3, 5, or 7 stuns.